SOLID EARTH GEOSCIENCES

 Integrated Geophysical Studies

 Irina Filina and the UNL Geophysics team practice a multi-physics integrated approach in geophysical data analysis.
-In our research, we integrate seismic, gravity, magnetics and well data to develop the most confident and robust subsurface models that honor ALL the data.
-Current studies are focused on the tectonic history of the Gulf of Mexico, the crustal structures of the Cascadia subduction zone, as well as on the basement faults of Nebraska.
+In our research, we integrate seismic, gravity, magnetics, and well data to develop the most confident and robust subsurface models that honor ALL the data.
+Current studies are focused on the tectonic history of the Gulf of Mexico, crustal structures of the Cascadia subduction zone, as well as on the basement faults of Nebraska.